avraham-bernstein/adler32-redux/README.md

 # README.md: Alder32 Redux Project

-This C mini-project is my tweak of the original [Adler32](https://en.wikipedia.org/wiki/Adler-32) hash sum algorithm invented by Mark Adler in 1995.
+This C project is my tweak of the original [Adler32](https://en.wikipedia.org/wiki/Adler-32) hash sum algorithm invented by Mark Adler in 1995.
 Even though Alder32 is still commonly (?) used, it has absolutely ZERO cryptographic strength!